PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param string name: The suffix to add to the set.
     :param table name: The suffixes to add to the set.
 Elements of the table should be of the same type, either DNSName or string.

+  .. method:: SuffixMatchNode:remove(name)

+    .. versionadded:: 1.5.0

+    Remove a suffix from the current set.

+    :param DNSName name: The suffix to remove from the set.
+    :param string name: The suffix to remove from the set.
+    :param table name: The suffixes to remove from the set.
+Elements of the table should be of the same type, either DNSName or string.

   .. method:: SuffixMatchNode:check(name) -> bool

     Return true if the given name is a sub-domain of one of those in the set, and false otherwise.